Some parts of the US are more vulnerable to another hit by coronavirus. Here's why - KION546

 “Really the best way to reduce the risk for all of us is for as many people to get vaccinated as possible,” Gounder added.

-US Surgeon General Dr. Vivek Murthy also highlighted the importance of widespread vaccinations in Friday’s briefing.
+US Surgeon General Dr. Vivek Murthy also highlighted the importance of widespread vaccinations in Friday’s briefing, calling this “one of those moments where we have to decide who we are as a country.”

-“If we do this together,” Murthy added, “We will turn this pandemic around.”
+“If we do this together,” he said, “We will turn this pandemic around.”

 Reports warn of vaccine ‘tipping point’

-In parts of the country, some local officials are reporting drops in demand for Covid-19 shots.
+But in some parts of the country, local officials are reporting drops in demand for Covid-19 shots.

 And in just a few weeks’ time, the US could hit a “tipping point” on vaccine enthusiasm and supply will likely outstrip demand, a Kaiser Family Foundation report said.